anquanscan/sec-tools/README.md

 [TG799VAC-XTREME-17.2-MINT](https://github.com/wuseman/TG799VAC-XTREME-17.2-MINT): My personal unique wiki for hacking the router firmware used by (Telia)TG799vac Xtream v17.2-MINT delivered from Technicolor
 [CVE-2022-0847-DirtyPipe-Exploits](https://github.com/flux10n/CVE-2022-0847-DirtyPipe-Exploits): A collection of exploits and documentation that can be used to exploit the Linux Dirty Pipe vulnerability.
 [vaxheim](https://github.com/s0t7x/vaxheim): simple poc of hotpatching third-party software.
 Created solely for teaching purposes.
 Assets may contain artwork licensed to Iron Gate / Coffee Stain Publishing.
 Created a BugReport to sesibilize devs of the target software to this kind of attacks.
 Still using deprecated signatures.
 [itrace](https://github.com/hack0z/itrace): 🍰 Trace objc method call for ios and mac
+[atriage](https://github.com/Ayrx/atriage): A dumb afl-fuzz triage tool.